-Feed the plant regularly to keep it setting fruit for the entire season.
-The first grape tomatoes are usually ready to harvest about 75 days after planting, so start feeding plants once weekly when you see the first small, green fruits, usually sometime in July, depending on your climate.
-Use a balanced, 20-20-20 formula, diluting it at a rate of 1/4 teaspoon per gallon of water, but also check your product label for additional directions.
-Wet the soil before feeding to avoid burning roots.
+Fertilize the plant regularly.
+The first grape tomatoes are usually ready to harvest about 75 days after planting, so start fertilizing plants once weekly when you see the first small, green fruits, usually sometime in July, depending on your climate.
+Use a balanced, 20-20-20 formula, applied at the rate and dilution proportions indicated on the label.
+Wet the soil before applying fertilizer to avoid burning roots.

 Possible Grape Tomato Problems

 When you grow grape tomatoes in a pot, they are susceptible to several fungal disorders just like they would be in a garden.
 These are best prevented by keeping the pot in a well-ventilated area that's not crowded by other plants and by watering the plant at its base early in the day, helping keep foliage dry.